NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 ## Explicit assembly references

 The `<references>` element is used by projects using `packages.config` to explicitly specify the assemblies that the target project should reference when using the package.
 Explicit references are typically used for design-time only assemblies.
-Please see the page on [eExplicit assembles references](../create-packages/explicit-assembly-reference.md) for more information.
+Please see the page on [explicit assembles references](../create-packages/explicit-assembly-reference.md) for more information.

 For example, the following `<references>` element instructs NuGet to add references to only `xunit.dll` and `xunit.extensions.dll` even if there are additional assemblies in the package: